On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Toggleability statistics and q -toggle-symmetry

 for all $i=-1,0,\ldots,\rk(P)$. \end{proof}

 \begin{remark} As mentioned above, we are often interested in the expectation $\E_{\mu}(f)$ for $q$-toggle-symmetric distributions $\mu$ and statistics $f$ which happen to have the form

-Obviously $\E_{\mu}(f)=c(q)$ in this case; but suppose we were not given the constant~$c(q)$ ahead of time.
-Then to figure out what $c(q)$ must be, it is most convenient (in the case when $P$ is graded) to take $\mu=\murk{q}$.
+We see that $\E_{\mu}(f)=c(q)$.
+Suppose we were not given the constant~$c(q)$ ahead of time.
+In order to compute $c(q)$, it is most convenient (in the case when $P$ is graded) to take $\mu=\murk{q}$.
 This is because $\murk{q}$ has sparse support.
 Explicitly, we get

 \end{remark}